 Step 3: Ask for a review of your plan

 At this point it is necessary to identify an admissions advisor at your target university.
 Catalogs and Web sites will contain Admissions office phone numbers; online information usually includes email addresses through which to make contact.
 Your goal is to locate an advisor who will review your plan and provide feedback on whether it will meet the requirements to be admitted at the level you are seeking.
-You will offer to mail or fax the plan to them and ask the advisor to mail or fax their approval or suggestions for changes.
+You will offer to email the plan to them and ask the advisor to email their approval or suggestions for changes.
 You may also have to make separate contact with an advisor in the department of your major to find out about major preparation.
 The university advisor may want to review your course syllabi and outlines.
 If at all possible, please retain all course syllabi from your classes.
 BCC’s course outlines are available in the Office of Instruction located on the 4th Floor.

 Step 4: Confirm and carry out your plan